curtisai/container_container_container/dont-try-this-at-home/just-dont.md

 * An extra storage for COW filesystem.
 I don't want to re-partition the host storage, just asked for an extra storage, and attached to the host.
 Storage formatting and mounting tutorial can be found [here][btrfs-foramt-mount]

+* Last but not least, some useful commands can help you observe the entire lifecycle of the namespaces.
+  * `lsns` can list all the namespaces with thier init PIDs
+  * `nsenter` allows you to jump into different namespaces.

 ## Step by Step Breakdown
 1. `mount --make-rprivate /`
    > In short, this line will prevent our container file system from bleeding out.